-4. Equal Opportunity, Diversity and Inclusion
+3. Equal Opportunity, Diversity and Inclusion

 The University is an equal opportunity employer and is committed to providing a workplace free from all forms of unlawful discrimination, harassment, bullying, vilification and victimisation.
-The University makes decisions on employment, promotion and reward on the basis of merit.
+The University makes decisions on employment, promotion and reward based on merit.